Cleveland Guardians: Move to the AL East division

 The 1970s also featured the infamous Ten Cent Beer Night at Cleveland Municipal Stadium.
 The ill-conceived promotion at a 1974 game against the Texas Rangers ended in a riot by fans and a forfeit by the Indians.

 There were more bright spots in the 1980s.
 In May 1981, Len Barker threw a perfect game against the Toronto Blue Jays, joining Addie Joss as the only other Indian pitcher to do so.
 "Super Joe" Charboneau won the American League Rookie of the Year award.
-Unfortunately, Charboneau was out of baseball by 1983 after falling victim to back injuries and Barker, who was also hampered by injuries, never became a consistently dominant starting pitcher.
+Charboneau was out of baseball by 1983 due to back injuries and Barker, who was also hampered by injuries, never became a consistently dominant starting pitcher.

 Eventually, the Indians traded Barker to the Atlanta Braves for Brett Butler and Brook Jacoby, who became mainstays of the team for the remainder of the decade.
 Butler and Jacoby were joined by Joe Carter, Mel Hall, Julio Franco and Cory Snyder, bringing new hope to fans in the late 1980s.

 Cleveland's struggles over the 30-year span were highlighted in the 1989 film Major League, which comically depicted a hapless Cleveland ball club going from worst to first by the end of the film.

 Throughout the 1980s, the Indians' owners had pushed for a new stadium.
 Cleveland Stadium had been a symbol of the Indians' glory years in the 1940s and 1950s.
 However, during the lean years even crowds of 40,000 were swallowed up by the cavernous environment.
 The old stadium was not aging gracefully; chunks of concrete were falling off in sections and the old wooden pilings were petrifying.
 In 1984, a proposal for a $150 million domed stadium was defeated in a referendum 2–1.

 Finally, in May 1990, Cuyahoga County voters passed an excise tax on sales of alcohol and cigarettes in the county.
-The tax proceeds were to be used for financing the construction of the Gateway Sports and Entertainment Complex, which would include Jacobs Field for the Indians and Gund Arena for the Cleveland Cavaliers basketball team.
+The tax proceeds were to be used for financing the construction of the Gateway Sports and Entertainment Complex, which would include Jacobs Field for the Indians and Gund Arena for the Cleveland Cavs basketball team.

 The team's fortunes started to turn in 1989, ironically with a very unpopular trade.
 The team sent power-hitting outfielder Joe Carter to the San Diego Padres for two unproven players, Sandy Alomar Jr. and Carlos Baerga.
 Alomar made an immediate impact, not only being elected to the All-Star team but also winning Cleveland's fourth Rookie of the Year award and a Gold Glove.
 Baerga became a three-time All-Star with consistent offensive production.